 Then the base

-layout.html template rendered the messages into the final web page.
+layout.html template renders the messages into the final web page.

 Our Flask app still includes the calls to